 What’s really missing in the industry is automatic objective quality metrics that are trustworthy and fast, so that tone-mapped videos can be monitored on the fly, TMOs can be fairly compared, and advanced TMOs can be developed to optimize perceptual quality.
 Designing objective quality metrics for tone-mapping is a highly challenging problem.
 Note that standard video quality assessment methods, such as PSNR and SSIM, are not even applicable because they can only compare images of the same dynamic range.

-Fortunately, state-of-the-art research has shed some lights on how objective quality metrics of tone mapped visual content may be designed.
+Fortunately, state-of-the-art research has shed some light on how objective quality metrics of tone mapped visual content may be designed.
 Essentially, there are two fundamental quality factors when evaluating a tone-mapped image.
 The first is how well the fine structural details in the HDR content are preserved after tone mapping.
 For example, the fine structures in very dark or very bright regions in a picture may be removed after tone mapping, and a good quality metric should be able to detect such detail losses.
 Meanwhile, the quality metric is also expected to identify fake structures that do not exist in the HDR content but are created by tone mapping.
 The second quality factor is the naturalness and appeal of the final look of the tone mapped images.
 This is typically assessed by certain naturalness measures in a statistical sense.
-Both quality factors may play important roles in the overall assessment of the tone mapped visual content and should be incorporated into the objective quality metrics.
+Both quality factors may play important roles in the overall assessment of the tone mapped visual content and should be incorporated into the objective quality Viewer Score metrics.
 This approach has demonstrated some remarkable success and the results are reported in the following papers:

 - Yeganeh and Z. Wang, “Objective quality assessment of tone mapped images,” IEEE Transactions on Image Processing, vol. 22, no. 2, Feb.
 2013.